abbynormative/Mission_wired_exercise/README.md

 ## Usage

 Clone this repo.
+Unzip the two zipped datasets ending in .gz.
 From inside the directory where the repo was cloned, start Jupyter Notebook via the command line:

 ```console
 foo@bar:~$ jupyter notebook